GG66GG33/SRNet-DOA/README.md

 # DOA Estimation of Coherent Sources Using Residual Network-based Subspace Reconstruction

-(The paper has been submitted to ICASSP 2025, and the code will be uploaded soon.)

 ## Directory description

 The repository is organized as follows: